 Rule #2 – Act fast

-When it comes to filing an insurance claim timeliness is very important.
+When it comes to filing an insurance claim, timeliness is very important.
 In fact, insurance companies like to be notified as soon as possible after a fire.
 That means your second call, after the fire department, should most likely be to your insurance agent.

-Contacting the insurance company quickly benefits you as well as it gets your claims process in motion right away.
+Contacting the insurance company quickly benefits you as well and it gets your claims process in motion right away.
 The process is typically long enough as it is so delaying the start will only add more time before you get your claim settlement.

 If you or a family member were injured in the fire any delay in documenting the condition with the insurance company could also delay the benefits.